crash83k/node-progress/Readme.md

-# node-progress
+# node-progress2

-  Flexible ascii progress bar
+  Flexible ascii progress bar.
+Fork of the original to incorporate bug fixes.

 ## Usage